Treasure Cloud terminated its services in July 2022. We will no longer be updating this review.

 |First attempt:||Second attempt:||Average:||Expected time:|

 Looking at the speed test table above, you’ll notice a good amount of deviation from the expected speeds.
 While we do expect some deviation (our fastest results were managed by pCloud and Icedrive), the results aren’t too promising, though far from bad.
-Treasure manages some OK speeds, which are, unsurprisingly, perfectly in-line with our Amazon Drive speed test results.
+Treasure manages some OK speeds.

 According to its website, Treasure Cloud was created by a team of cybersecurity experts for the purpose of providing secure cloud storage.
 That promises a lot, and Treasure seems to deliver.
 However, we’re wary of awarding it full points for security simply because it’s so new that there could be as yet undiscovered vulnerabilities in its system, despite its excellent encryption.